ECS Containers, Task Definitions and Services

 Select the Services tab.

 Select the Service from the NAME column.
-Service details display.

 Logs

-Deletes the container.
+Deletes the selected ECS Service.

 Set up a containerized environment where ECS uses EC2 instances to host containers.
 By leveraging an Auto Scaling Group (ASG), ECS can automatically launch and scale EC2 instances as needed to run your containers.